 Although the baling twines manufactured by Reyenvas, a company of the Armando Alvarez Group, have become popular due to their quality standards and great versatility, some more experienced users have taken the initiative to carry out tests so that other farmers can see what these twines can do once they are placed in the baling machines.

 Such is the case of the Youtuber, One Lonely Farmer, who performed a test through a demonstrative video with the Max2Twine, PowerPress and the Black Label Twine which is made of recycled post-industrial material, all of them are manufactured by Reyenvas.
+We invite you to read more about recycled baling twine (PCR).

 He activated two balers to which he attached two twines, one with recycled black (Black Label Twine) and the other virgin blue twine (PowerPress).
 When the machinery was activated, the blue twine performed very well and did not present any mechanical problems, such as the twine getting stuck in the system for example.